EsriPS/ArcGIS-Blog-Samples/Integrating Azure Functions with ArcGIS/README.md

-# Azure Functions - ArcGIS Examples
+# Integrating Azure Functions with ArcGIS - Examples

 This repo includes the code for the two examples outlined in the following blog post: